TIBCOSoftware/snappydata/docs/concepts/affinity_mode/smartconnector_mode.md

 ./bin/spark-shell  --master local[*] --conf spark.snappydata.store.locators=localhost:10334 --packages "SnappyDataInc:snappydata:0.7-s_2.11"
 ```
 !!!
 Note
-	The `spark.snappydata.store.locators` property points to the locator of a running SnappyData cluster.
+	* The `spark.snappydata.store.locators` property points to the locator of a running SnappyData cluster.
+	* `snappydata.*` SQL conf properties need to be prefixed with `spark.` when used in the Smart Connector mode.
+For example, `spark.snappydata.column.batchSize`

 This opens a Scala Shell.
 Create a SnappySession to interact with the SnappyData store.
 ```scala